Canada Post Cash Passport Mastercard: The Full Review 2024

 But, it isn’t a credit card and does not come with the ability to borrow money.
 As a result, it will not impact your credit score.
 This means there’s no risk of getting into debt.

 The card is specifically designed for travellers and comes with some great benefits including support for multiple currencies.
 This can be of great help for card owners who travel a lot.
-Supported currencies include:
+Issued by Peoples Trust Company, pursuant to license by Mastercard International Inc, the card is distributed through Canada Post.

 - Canadian Dollars